Covid-19: Exams FAQs

 Test venues have limits on numbers of candidates that can be seated there.
 This will depend on local government regulations and the size of the venue.
 As we are maintaining physical distancing at all test venues, we will be able to accommodate fewer candidates than before Covid-19.

-All test takers and test day staff are required to wear masks in the common areas of the test venue.
-Even if local government regulations do not require it, we have decided to make mask wearing mandatory in the common areas to ensure a safer test environment.
+Test takers and test day staff are no longer required to wear masks in the common areas of the test venue.
+This might change if local government regulations require it.

 We will have hand sanitisers located at different points at the test venue.
 We will also ensure that there is liquid soap in the bathrooms so that test takers can wash their hands.

-We will not be providing masks, but test takers will be required to bring their own on the test day.
+We will not be providing masks, but test takers can bring their own on the test day.